Boston Philharmonic Youth Orchestra

-The Boston Philharmonic Youth Orchestra (BPYO) is the youth orchestra of the Boston Philharmonic and is considered the premier youth orchestra in the Boston area.
+The Boston Philharmonic Youth Orchestra (BPYO) is the youth orchestra of the Boston Philharmonic.
 Created in 2012, the tuition-free orchestra consists of musicians between the ages of 12-21.
 The BPYO performs an annual concert series in Boston as well as international tours and has released two commercial recordings.
 The founder and current conductor of the orchestra is Benjamin Zander.

 History

 The BPYO was founded in 2012 by Benjamin Zander, the conductor of the Boston Philharmonic Orchestra.
 The inaugural 2012–13 season of the BPYO culminated in a five-city concert tour of the Netherlands, featuring a performance of Mahler's Second Symphony in the Amsterdam Concertgebouw.
 In December 2013, the orchestra made its Carnegie Hall debut with Shostakovich's Symphony No. 5, a performance that is now released on a Linn Records recording.
 In the summer of 2015, the BPYO embarked on a two-week tour of Germany, Switzerland, and the Czech Republic, performing in concert halls including Smetana Hall, the Rudolfinium, and the Philharmonie.
 In June 2016, BPYO returned to Carnegie Hall for two concerts, before embarking on a concert tour to Spain.
 In 2017, BPYO toured Peru, Argentina, and Uruguay.

 The BPYO is known for performing some of the most difficult pieces in the classical repertoire, with a focus on 19th and 20th century music.
-It has performed with many soloists including Anna Fedorova, Alisa Weilerstein, George Li, Jonah Ellsworth, Natalia Gutman, Alwyn Mellor, InMo Yang, and Ayano Ninomiya.
+It has performed with many soloists including Anna Fedorova, Alisa Weilerstein, George Li, Jonah Ellsworth, Natalia Gutman, Alwyn Mellor, InMo Yang, Zlatomir Fung, and Ayano Ninomiya.
 For the 2016–17 season, the BPYO commissioned a piece by American composer Michael Gandolfi.

 Members

-The BPYO consists of roughly 120 musicians between the ages of 12 and 21 in the Greater Boston Area, with musicians coming from as far as New Hampshire, Vermont, Rhode Island, Connecticut, and New York.
+The BPYO consists of roughly 120 musicians between the ages of 12 and 21 in the Greater Boston Area, with musicians coming from as far as New Hampshire, Vermont, Rhode Island, Connecticut, New York, New Jersey, and Maine.
 The orchestra is composed of an estimated 40% college students and 60% high school students.
 The college musicians attend schools such as New England Conservatory, Harvard University, Tufts University, Boston University, The Boston Conservatory, Northeastern University, and The Juilliard School.